Each and every sustainability-related word you have always wanted to know.

 Don’t worry we’ll never bother you with those ever again – we can check them for you.

-Composting your natural-fibre clothing works in exactly the same way as putting vegetable scraps and spoiled food into the compost.
+Composting your natural-fibre clothing works in a similar way as putting vegetable scraps and spoiled food into the compost.
 Compostable products are biodegradable, but with an added benefit: they decompose and become food for new plants.
 The composting process recycles 4 of life’s building blocks – carbon, oxygen, hydrogen, and nitrogen – back into the soil to support new growth.
 The fibre becomes food for microbes, bacteria, fungi, moulds, worms, beetles, snails, mites, cockroaches, and other critters, which are all part of the process.

 Craftsmanship is the quality that comes from creating with passion, care, and attention to detail.
 It is a quality that is honed, refined, and practiced over the course of a career.
 No wonder why fashion becomes like an exclusive art.